zhxq/AutoStream/README.md

 To compile and install this module as a Linux Kernel module, just run `make`.

 Before loading the kernel module, please check if your SSD supports stream and your OS has enabled stream capability as described in the first two sections of this README.
-For the usage of the kernel module, see "**Enable the Kernel Module and Assign Processes to Them**" and "**Change Kernel Module Parameters On-the-fly**".
+For the usage of the kernel module, see "**Enable the Kernel Module and Assign Parameters to Module**" and "**Change Kernel Module Parameters On-the-fly**".

 ## Check directory setting
 `sudo nvme dir-receive /dev/nvme0n1 -D 1 -O 1 -H`